MicrosoftDocs/SupportArticles-docs/support/iis/401-error-preauthentication-header.md

 ---
 title: HTTP error 401.1 with pre-authentication headers
-description: Describes an unexpected 401.1 status returned when you use Pre-Authentication headers with Internet Explorer and Internet Information Services. ms.date: 04/03/2020 ms.prod-support-area-path: WWW authentication and authorization ms.reviewer: bretb, mlaing
+description: An unexpected 401.1 status is returned when you use Pre-Authentication headers with Internet Explorer and Internet Information Services (IIS). ms.date: 04/03/2020 ms.prod-support-area-path: WWW authentication and authorization ms.reviewer: bretb, mlaing
 ---
-# An unexpected 401.1 status is returned when you use Pre-Authentication headers with Internet Explorer and Internet Information Services
+# An unexpected 401.1 status is returned when you use Pre-Authentication headers with Internet Explorer and IIS

 This article resolves the problem where an unexpected 401.1 status is returned with Pre-Authentication headers.
 It occurs when you use Internet Explorer to browser to a web application hosted on Internet Information Services (IIS).